msachi/facn5-mentor/week6/week6-notes.md

 ## Week 6 notes

+### Intro to databases

+People & pets
+- if one person can only own one pet (one-to-one), need ownerID in pet table
+- if one person can own many pets (one-to-many), need ownerID in pet table
+- if many persons can share one pet (many-to-one), need petID in owner table
+- if many persons can share many pets (many-to-many), need a separate table to describe the relationships (ownerID -- petID, one row per relationship)

+### PostgreSQL setup

+The set up instructions ask you to 'create a new postgres database for the currently logged in user', but really all you're doing is craeting a new database with the current username as the database name

+### SQL commands workshops

+Postgres operators: equal(`=`), not equal(`<>`), less than (`<`), greater than (`>`)

+Types of joins:
+-- (INNER) JOIN: Returns records that have matching values in both tables -- LEFT (OUTER) JOIN: Return all records from the left table, and the matched records from the right table -- RIGHT (OUTER) JOIN: Return all records from the right table, and the matched records from the left table -- FULL (OUTER) JOIN: Return all records when there is a match in either left or right table

+We mainly use (INNER) JOIN because we only want the records that are linked / matched
+-- but for the test data we could use any type of join, since all the records are linked

 ### PG walkthrough

 Confusingly, the `env2` module expects a path to your env file that is **relative to the root**